-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B8/JHS2.4.2.1.4.
-Compose paragraphs that identify an issue, give details about it and suggest solutions Communication and Collaboration Analyse and write about a topic by identifying a problem and proposing one or more solutions: Personal Development and Leadership o Explain your solution clearly. o Give details about how this solution will solve the problem.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B8.4.2.1.4.
+Compose paragraphs that identify an issue, give details about it and suggest solutions Communication and Collaboration Analyse and write about a topic by identifying a problem and proposing one or more solutions: Personal Development and Leadership o Explain your solution clearly.o Give details about how this solution will solve the problem.
 Creativity and Innovation Explain who will be in charge and how it will be funded.
 Give evidence that your solution will work (expert opinion, examples of when it has worked before, statistics, studies, or logical argument).
-Critical Thinking and Problem-Solving Digital Literacy Write to show the following clearly in the body of a problem/ solution text.
-That the solution you provide: Presentation o will solve the problem. o is cost-effective. o is feasible to implement. o is a reasonable solution to the problem. o can stand up to possible objections. o is better than other solutions.
-FOR
+Critical Thinking and Problem-Solving Write to show the following clearly in the body of a problem/ Digital Literacy Presentation o will solve the problem. o is cost-effective. o is feasible to implement. o is a reasonable solution to the problem. o can stand up to possible objections. o is better than other solutions.

-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B8/JHS2.4.2.
-2: Apply writingskills to specific B8/JHS2.4.2.2.1 Compose formal writing (business letters, email) on given topics using the appropriate format Communication and Collaboration life situations Write formal letters (request / complaint / application / thanks / congratulations / sympathy) Creativity and Innovation Correct errors of formal letters written by others.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B8.4.2.
+2: Apply writing skills to specific life B8.4.2.2.1 Compose formal writing (business letters, email) on given topics using the appropriate format Communication and Collaboration situations Write formal letters (request / complaint / application / thanks / congratulations / sympathy) Creativity and Innovation Correct errors of formal letters written by others.
 Critical Thinking and Problem-Solving Write notices to class or club members to provide updates on rules, schedules or programmes.
 Cultural Identity and Global Citizenship Identify and interpret media texts, highlighting overt and implied messages as evidence for their interpretations (e.g., explain why the advertisements used in a particular magazine are appropriate for that magazine, identifying the messages that would appeal to the magazine's audience).
 Digital Literacy Create a variety of media texts (e.g. write emails to news editors to make suggestions, compliments or complaints) for different purposes and audiences using appropriate forms, conventions, and techniques.
-FOR Edit/Proofread the writing for sense or meaning, and effect (emotional reaction).
-MENI Publish writing using different media including ICT
+Edit/Proofread the writing for sense or meaning, and effect (emotional reaction).
+Publish writing using different media including ICT

-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B8/JHS2.4.2.
-2.2 Compose notes, brochures and flyers for differentpurposes and audiences Communication and Collaboration Compose flyers for different purposes.
-Creativity and Innovation • Use: o Small size e.g. A5 paper Critical Thinking and Problem-Solving o Eye-catching headline, slogan or logo o Brief description of a product Digital Literacy o List of benefits or offers J. g. ca. Lices wey o Contact information e.g. website Personal Development and Leadership • Write notices/posters of different lengths for different purposes and automos, and appropriate forms, conventions, and committee Presentation (posters on school excursions, notices on voluntary cleaning etc.).
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B8.4.2.
+2.2 Compose notes, brochures and flyers for different purposes and audiences Communication and Collaboration Compose flyers for different purposes.
+Creativity and Innovation • Use: o Small size e.g. A5 paper Critical Thinking and Problem-Solving o Eye-catching headline, slogan or logo o Brief description of a product Digital Literacy o List of benefits or offers , o Contact information e.g. website Paysonal Davalanment and Leadership • vvrite notices/posters of different lengths for different purposes and Personal Development and Leadership audiences, using appropriate forms, conventions, and techniques Presentation (posters on school excursions, notices on voluntary cleaning etc.).